How to get to Ulm in Germany – A Guide for Curious Tourists

 I did some research and found out that Ulm is located 90 km east of Stuttgart.
 You can get to the city by train, by bus or by car.
 Both cities are connected to each other by highway #A8.

-By bus: There are direct buses from Stuttgart Airport to Ulm.
+There are direct buses from Stuttgart Airport to Ulm.
 The travel time is from 55 minutes to 1 hour 25 minutes, depending on the traffic.
 Buses run throughout the day, with the last bus departing at midnight.
+A bus is considered to be a rather comfortable way of how to get to Ulm from Stuttgart.

-By taxi: You can also take a taxi from Stuttgart Airport to Ulm.
+You can also take a taxi from Stuttgart Airport to Ulm.
 This is the most expensive way, however, it may be relevant if, for example, you arrive in Stuttgart at night when there are no train or bus services available; or if you arrive with a lot of luggage, when it is more convenient to use taxi services.
 You can order a taxi at the information desk at Stuttgart Airport, or in advance via the Internet on the Kiwitaxi transfer booking website and others.
+Anyway, a taxi is one of the fastest and comfortable ways of how to get to Ulm from Stuttgart.

 ◊A useful tip: Compare a few of booking services to choose the best price.
 Roads in Germany are high-speed (the so-called autobahns), so you can move along quickly and comfortably.
 Stuttgart is connected with Ulm by highway № A8 (see on the map).
 I travelled a lot along the autobahns in Germany so I can confirm they are pretty much comfortable and it is often the fastest way to get to the desired destination.